j-thy/clairvoyance/README.md

 [Used this template as a base.](https://github.com/pmdevita/Django-Svelte-Template)

 Backend: Django

 Routing: Inertia.js

 Frontend: Svelte + Vite

 CSS: Tailwind CSS

 UI Library: Flowbite Svelte

 ## Installation and usage

 - Clone and cd into the project
+- Ensure Python 3.8+ and Node.js 18+ is installed
 - Create a Python virtual environment (tested on Python 3.10.6)

 ```shell